Lazarus House

-Attributes and history
+Attributes

-The Second Empire-style house was built in 1886, and serves as an example for townhouses in the East Town Street Historic District, on the National Register of Historic Places.
-It was built for Frederick Lazarus Sr., president of the F&R Lazarus & Company and son of company founder Simon Lazarus.
+The Lazarus House serves as an example for townhouses in the East Town Street Historic District, on the National Register of Historic Places.
+It was added to the district when created in 1976, and to the district under the Columbus Register of Historic Properties in 1982.
+Its mansard roof, gable dormers, and heavy metal cornice exemplify the Second Empire style.
 It has about 7000 sqft, including an addition at the back of the house dating to the 1940s.